kschan1/brain_gym_solutions/brain_gym_solutions.md

 ```
 Answer:
-1. bring :chicken: across and return to initial side.
+1. bring chicken across and return to initial side.
-2. bring :corn: across
+2. bring corn across
-3. take the :chicken: with him and return it to initial side.
+3. take the chicken with him and return it to initial side.
-4. bring :wolf: across and return to initial side.
+4. bring wolf across and return to initial side.
-5. bring the :chicken: across.
+5. bring the chicken across.
 ```

 ## Question Five